Canal 5 (Mexican TV channel)

-Canal 5 is a Mexican free-to-air television network owned by TelevisaUnivision.
-It traces its origins to the foundation of Channel 5 in Mexico City in 1952 (also known by its identification code XHGC-TDT).
+Canal 5 (stylized as 5*) is a Mexican free-to-air television network owned by TelevisaUnivision.
+It traces its origins to the foundation of Channel 5 in Mexico City in 1952 (also known by its callsign XHGC-TDT).
 Canal 5's program lineup is generally targeted at a younger audience and includes cartoons, foreign series and movies, along with a limited number of sporting events such as NFL games, boxing, the FIFA World Cup and the Olympic Games.

-Canal 5 is mainly aimed at children and youth audiences, airing a significant amount of programs from Paramount Global Content Distribution and other companies, although in late hours it usually targets general audiences with television series, movies, and reality shows.
+Canal 5 is mostly aimed at children and youth audiences, airing a significant amount of programs from Paramount Global Content Distribution and other companies, although in late hours it usually targets general audiences with television series, movies, and reality shows.
 The channel also broadcasts series produced by the company TelevisaUnivision, which owns the channel.
-In programming, its main national competitor in open television has historically been Azteca 7 of TV Azteca.
+In programming, its main national over-the-air television competitor has historically been Azteca 7 of TV Azteca.